Table of contents

 HTTP Content-Type

-Coldbrew supports multiple content-types for requests and responses.
+ColdBrew supports multiple content-types for requests and responses.
 The default content-type is application/json.
 The following content-types are supported by default:

 • application/json